fwan0121/coonectFour/README.md

 3. **Deploy to Staging** - Deploy the built application to a staging environment on Heroku.
 The `ci.yml` GitHub Actions workflow handles this step.
 [Staging](https://my-connectfour-staging-fb1eec8bb235.herokuapp.com/)

-4. **Run End-to-End Tests** - Execute end-to-end tests using Playwright on the staging environment
+4. **Run End-to-End Tests** - Execute end-to-end tests using Playwright and Axe on the staging environment

 5. **Deploy to Production** - If all tests pass, deploy the application to the production environment on Heroku.
 [Production](https://my-connectfour-production-861f880b6b83.herokuapp.com/)